Yuantian013/E2GAN/README.md

 python3 -m pip install tensorflow-gpu==1.13.1
 python3 -m pip install tqdm==4.29.1
 ```
+Code was tested on a RTX2080TI with 11GB RAM.

 ### Prepare fid statistic file
 Download the pre-calculated statistics from AutoGAN